Fighting Back Against Mosquitoes in Illinois and Abroad

 For instance, if you altered a mosquito’s DNA to say that any female who mates with it will only produce male (non-biting) mosquitoes, or to say that those mosquitoes will now no longer be able to carry the malaria virus, you have effectively lowered the instances of both mosquitoes and the spread of malaria.
 While this gene-manipulation process has raised some ethical concerns, it has the potential to radically shift the fight against mosquito-borne illnesses across the globe.

 Bill and Melinda Gates have funded a project called Target Malaria that uses CRISPR to cause malaria-carrying mosquitoes to become sterile and eventually die out.
-And the U.S. Food and Drug Administration has approved the release of genetically modified mosquitoes in Florida, with the promise that the experimental trial would have “no significant” environmental impact.
+And the U.S. Food and Drug Administration has approved the release of genetically modified mosquitoes in Illinois and Indiana, with the promise that the experimental trial would have “no significant” environmental impact.
 Whether this is the beginning of the end for disease-carrying mosquitoes, or just another flash in the pan, remains to be seen.

 Anderson Controls Mosquitoes in Illinois and More